What’s the one piece of outdoor gear you can’t go without?

 Earplugs

-Also courtesy of Sian, a piece of kit that punches well above its weight.
+Also courtesy of Sian, earplugs are a piece of kit that punch well above its weight.

 Earplugs can make or break a night camping.
 Whether you’re drowning out the sounds of rustling animals, or more likely, party animals at a communal campground, earplugs are the perfect accompaniment to a camping pillow.